 Because eyelash extensions are applied one lash at a time to a single natural lash, the natural lash can freely go through the growth cycle and eventually shed with the extension attached to it.

 When the growth cycle of your natural lashes is carefully respected, eyelash extensions will not cause any damage to your natural lashes.
 This is a fundamental concept that every lash stylist should master.

 Wearing appropriate eyelash extensions does not influence the growth cycle of natural lashes.

 3 Improper Applications That Will Damage Your Natural Lashes

 The 3 most frequent mistakes an eyelash technician can do that cause damage to your natural lashes are:

-If the extension is too heavy, it will stress the natural lash on which it is attached.
+If the extension is too heavy, it will stress the natural lash to which it is attached.
 This could eventually lead to premature shedding and natural lash loss.

 2- Stickies: A sticky is when two or more lashes and/or extensions are glued together.
-Stickies are a very common culprit amongst less experienced lash artists and a frequent cause for damaged lashes.
+Stickies are a very common culprit amongst less experienced lash artists and a frequent cause of damaged lashes.

 Here is what happens when you have stickies.

-First, you obviously have a cluster of lashes and extensions glued together.
-Not only is it not very aesthetically pleasing, it is also very bad for your natural lashes.
+First, you have a cluster of lashes and extensions glued together.
+Not only is it not very aesthetically pleasing, but it is also very bad for your natural lashes.